couchbaselabs/mini-hacks/space-shooter/README.md

 Great!
 Everything is finished now.
 I've included some scripts to help visualize the power of this process.
 You can utilize them as follows:

-1. Start up Couchbase Sync Gateway<br>
+1. Within your Terminal application, navigate to the `space-shooter` folder and start up Couchbase Sync Gateway by running the `sg.sh` file <br>
     ```
     ./sg.sh start #OS X
     sg.bat #Windows
     ```

-2. Upload a Unity Asset Bundle to the gateway<br>
+2. Upload a Unity Asset Bundle to the Sync Gateway.
+Within your Terminal application, navigate to the `scripts` folder and execute the `initialize_data` file <br>
     ```
     cd scripts
     ./initialize_data.sh #OS X
     initialize_data.bat #Windows
     ```
+###Shoot em' Up!

-3. Start playing the game
+1. Start playing the game
-4. Dynamically change the ship model without interrupting gameplay.
+2. Dynamically change the ship model without interrupting gameplay.
 The script is on a three second timer so that you have a chance to get back to the game before the change happens.
     `python set_ship.py "alternateship"`

-5. (optional) Change back to the default ship<br>
+3. (optional) Change back to the default ship<br>
     `python set_ship.py "" #the empty string is required`